 Visit the Script Library here.
 The password is readfringe21

-Visual Stories, Sensory Guides, and Show Introductions
+Visual Stories, Sensory Guides, Show Introductions, and Soundtracks

 Resources that will give you a sense of what a show is like or what to expect are available for select shows.
 Expand the button below for more info about each type, to see which shows have resources available, and to view and download them.

 These resources are all provided in PDF format.
 If you require a different format, please contact Holly at email@example.com or 250-383-2663.